guti1/udacity_drl_nd/exercises/projects/project2_continous_control/solution/README.md

 ## Solution
 The report on the results for this projects can be found [here](./), along with the notebook to reproduce the reported results as well.

+The usage of the agent and the utils are presented in the [solution notebook](./solution.ipynb).